MohsiinShah/Weather-App/README.md

 # Weather-App
 This project demonstrates the implementation of OpenWeatherMap api for real-time weather data.

-# WeatherForecast
-This project demonstrates the implementation of OpenWeatherMap api.

 ## Tech Stack <br>

 ● Kotlin based, Coroutines + Flow<br>